cc-hydrosub/L2SWBM/L2SWBM_v3/config_README.txt

   "Flow Uncertainty In Percent" is TRUE).
 This is where you would insert values as suggested by Bruxer 2010, for example

+- Flow Uncertainty In Percent: Set to TRUE to use the [channel flow or diversion] Uncertainties, FALSE to manually define per observation below this option

 - Lakes [component]: Provide the component observations for 'S'uperior, 'M'iHuron, St. 'C'lair, 'E'rie, and 'O'ntario if their quoted letter is in the space-delimited string.